 DO: A crew wool knit

-This oversized olive knit is great for when it’s a little cooler.
+[Assembly has an] oversized olive knit [that] is great for when it’s a little cooler.
 Woven from a soft wool and acrylic blend, it can be easily layered underneath jackets.

 DO: Three to four shirts